varya/varya.github.com/src/documents/posts/react-redux-simple-project/index_en.html.md

 ```

 The `components` folder is dedicated for representative, "static" components.
 The components can reuse one another.
 For
-example, in the project the `AddToCartButton` wraps the `Button`.
+example, in the project, the `AddToCartButton` wraps the `Button`.

 On the file system, each component is a folder.
-Inside there are usually `index.js`, alwast always `style.css` and other
+Inside there are usually `index.js`, almost always `style.css` and other
 files such as images if needed.
 I used to name the JavaScript file by the component name, like `Button.js` and
 `Button.css`.
 But in this
-project I tried more unified structure.
+project, I tried more unified structure.
 It turned out to be very handy, especially in the beginning, when we make a lot
 of small components.
 Now the component folders can be copied and renamed easily.

 Next folder is named `containers`.
 It is for the wrappers around the components.
 These wrappers often have the same
 names.
 Unlike representative components, which only know about how to render the data, the containers are for getting
 the data and passing it down.
 Technically the containers are also React components, but they are decorated with
 `connect` from Redux.
-This provides glue for view and data.
+This provides the glue for view and data.
 You can see typical container here:
 [src/containers/AddToCartButton](https://github.com/varya/react-redux-project/blob/eb0e7a24ba8a723ce373d3763c299b95661fdfc6/src/containers/AddToCartButton/index.js)

 For the data, the containers use reducers from Redux.
 The project is made in a hope for future growing.
 This is why the